Deco tips Scolari's Brazil for World Cup glory

 He played for four years at Barcelona, winning the Champions League again, and then had two seasons at Chelsea before returning to Brazil to finish his career with Fluminense, retiring last August.

-Assessing the World Cup contenders in an interview with Reuters, he said: "Although the attack is not exceptional, Brazil have a very strong defence and good midfield.
-They have home advantage and they are favourites because of that.
+Assessing the World Cup contenders in an interview with Reuters, he said: "Although the attack is not exceptional, Brazil have a very strong defense and good midfield.
+They have home advantage and they are favorites because of that.

 "Of course the pressure on them is high.
 They have the precedent of 1950 when they lost to Uruguay but that is a long time ago, a different moment."